SergeyAbramov/Otus_Lambdatest_Playwright/README.md

 // Added the GitHub Actions workflow by pull requests and cron om every monday

+// Added the Telegram notification about the new commit

 // To start the tests just run >>> npx playwright test // in cli >>> it will run all the tests in all the browsers in headless mode

 // To generate the allure report run >>> allure generate -c // in cli